Samuel Bindon (Irish politician)

 Samuel Bindon was an Irish politician.

 Bindon was educated at Trinity College, Dublin.
 He sat in the Irish House of Commons from 1715 to 1760 as a Member of Parliament (MP) for the borough of Ennis in County Clare.

 He was a brother of the architect and painter Francis Bindon who along with his brother David, was also an MP for Ennis.

-He married Anne Coote, a daughter of Thomas Coote and Anne Lovett, an auntie of Edward Lovett Pearce and daughter of Christopher Lovett.
+In 1716, he married Anne, a daughter of Thomas Coote and Anne Lovett and granddaughter of Christopher Lovett.